Sheetal Martine Joseph

 What I'm most proud of

 I am honestly proud to have studied at Herts because I know what it took me to get to this point in my life where I am comfortable with myself.
 They say to spread love into the world, you need to first learn to love and accept yourself.
 Coming from a dysfunctional family and also being POC and queer, I know how isolating it can be to grow up not knowing whom to rely on.
-I didn’t want anyone else to feel that way and through my roles in the LGBT+ Society, SCO community and the National Student Pride committee, I worked to ensure all voices were heard and everyone felt like they belonged within the wider community.
+I didn’t want anyone else to feel that way and through my roles in the LGBT+ Society, SCO community, National Student Pride committee, and now for PinkNews, I have worked to ensure all voices are heard and everyone feels like they belong within the wider community.

 I know how daunting it was when I first came out to the staff about my gender and pronouns.
 I was still conflicted about being completely ‘out’ thinking of how it would affect me when I have to go back to India.
 Looking back now, that was the best thing I did for myself.
 I knew how important gender-neutral language and pronouns were to the trans community and I campaigned for them in my school and beyond.
 During the Welcome Fair 2021, a student came up to me and thanked me for stepping up and proudly being myself and spreading awareness because it encouraged them to come out as well.
 I thought that moment to be so meaningful and I was so glad that my story helped at least one person to know that they are not alone in their journey.